(360) 357-7224

 Local and State Organizations:

-Front and Centered https://frontandcentered.org/
+Front and Centered

-Just Transition.
+Front and Centered is a statewide coalition of organizations and groups rooted in communities of color working for climate justice and a Just Transition.
 We were formed in 2015 out of a desire by leading racial justice organizations in Washington State to organize and ensure state climate policy was effective and equitable for communities on the frontlines.
 We see climate as fundamentally an issue of equity.
-Our new report, Accelerating a Just Transition in Washington State: Climate Justice Strategies from the Frontlines, is intended to guide the Front and Centered coalition and our allies as we consider where to focus our work.

-Got Green https://gotgreenseattle.org/
+Got Green

 Got Green organizes for environmental, racial, and economic justice as a South Seattle-based grassroots organization led by people of color and low income people.
 We cultivate multi-generational community leaders to be central voices in the Green Movement in order to ensure that the benefits of the green movement and green economy (green jobs, healthy food, energy efficient & healthy homes, public transit) reach low income communities and communities of color.